abirchebbi45/sailor-vision-ai/README.md

 ## License

-This project is currently **not licensed**.
-Please contact the author if you intend to use it for commercial purposes.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---